 UnCruise puts a heavy emphasis on good ol’ boots on the ground exploration.
-This means they get you immersed into the destination through adventure.
-Your days are spent hiking, trekking, kayaking, bird watching, snorkeling, standup paddle boarding and wildlife watching from zodiacs.
+This means they get you immersed in the destination through adventure.
+Your days are spent hiking, trekking, kayaking, bird watching, snorkeling, standup paddleboarding and wildlife watching from zodiacs.

 The UnCruise Central America itinerary visits the Pacific side of Costa Rica and is also combined with some epic stops in Panama over the course of 10 days.
 Once you cross into Panama, you will also explore some pristine National Parks, islands and even transit the Panama Canal.

 With the departure schedule of UnCruise, it is necessary to fly into San Jose at least one day prior to the cruise.
 This leaves you some time to explore the city, which features a lively downtown area with museums and historical sights.

 We found San Jose to be clean, safe and easy to get around.
 The center has some great squares and beautiful museums that are worth checking out too.